View Guide (PDF) | View Guide with Pictures (PDF)

 Managing Users and Groups

 The base user group for any school should automatically be populated.
 Additionally, new students or student information changes in the student information system (AS400) should be mirrored in IRIS within 24 hours of the change.
 Other (sub)groups can be created, but will need to be maintained manually.
-This, in theory, could be used to allow an alert to be broadcasted only Math Club (a hypothetical subgroup) members.
+This, in theory, could be used to allow an alert to be broadcasted to only a subgroup of members.

 1. From the IRIS Navigation Bar, hover over USERS then click Manage Users.